tutek1/DTLabs/02_Player/lab02.md

 ```

 ### Write the Camera Script
-Now we need to fill out the script so that our camera **follows** the player and **rotates** with mouse movement.
-Let's split this up into 2 sections and focus on following the player.
+Now we need to fill out the script so that our camera **follows** the player and **rotates** in response to mouse movement.
+Let's split this up into two sections and focus on following the player.

 #### Base framework
 This is the base setup of the script for the camera to follow the player (or any target).
 Please **copy and paste** it into your script.